geomagpy/MARTAS/README.md

 ### 4.8.
 Using MARTAS to publish geomagnetic data on INTERMAGNET

-MARTAS can be used to transfer geomagnetic data to the MQTT receivers if INTERMAGNET directly.
-This data transport is supported for MagPY databases continuously filled by MARCOS jobs (ideal way if you use MARTAS/MagPy for data production) and also by periodically accessing local data files and transforming them into delivery packages (if you are using traditional data production methods and just want to deliver data quickly and secure).
+MARTAS can be used to transfer geomagnetic data to the MQTT receivers of INTERMAGNET directly.
+This service is hosted at BGS and an overview can be found [here]().
+MQTT real-time data transport is supported (1) for MagPY databases continuously filled by MARCOS jobs (ideal way if you use MARTAS/MagPy for data production) and also (2) by periodically accessing local data files and transforming them into delivery packages (if you are using traditional data production methods and just want to deliver data quickly and secure).
+This is done by implementing a virtual sensor in sensors.cfg pointing either to a database or a file-directory.
 Both ways are described in detail below.
+Setting up such data delivery is very simple and quickly accomplished.
+Section 4.8.1 will summarize the all steps required to setup and configure data delivery to the BGS.
+Section 4.8.2 will outline specific virtual sensor details for database usage, 4.8.3 will describe the usage of a file directory structure.

 #### 4.8.1 Getting access to the MQTT Broker and local configurations

-xxx
+Before setting up a MQTT - IMTERMAGNET delivery system please carefully read the manual provided by the BGS.
+Then install martas as outlined in section 2.
+Do not run martas_init yet.
+Request your authentication credentials from the BGS personnel.
+You will need a username, which usually is your observatory code, and a password and specify the publication channel.
+This channel should be pne of the following:

+INTERMAGNET observtory:    gin-mqtt.bgs.ac.uk
+Test observatory:  gin-mqtt-staging.bgs.ac.uk

+After acquiring this information create an credential input on your MARTAS computer:

+        addcred -t transfer -c bgsmqtt -u XXX -p PASSWD -a

+Replace XXX with your lower case observatory code and replace PASSWD with the password you obtained from BGS.
+Then run

+        martas_init

+The following questions need to be answered with the bold inputs.
+For all other inputs you can choose the default values.

+MQTT port: **8883**
+MQTT authentication: **bgsmqtt**

 #### 4.8.2 Delivering data from a MARCOS/MagPy data base

 This technique supports realtime transmission of variation data and very near time delivery of adjusted data products.
+Basically two steps are required.
+(1) produce the submission files within your database i.e. following the adjusted data in section 8.
+(2) assign the SensorGroup "service" to these data sets within table SENSORS.

+Then you modify sensors.cfg by activating the data base as virtual sensor.
+Assuming a database name "mydatabase" your input into sensors.cfg would look like:

+        mydatabase,-,-,-,-,-,active,None,120,1,MySQL,MySQL,-,0001,-,-,-,service,-

+Using this command, all tables beloning to the SensorGroup "service" will be tested for new data every 120 seconds.
+New data will be send via MQTT to INTERMAGNET.
+If you have i.e. two tables, one with one-minute and one with one-second data, both assigned to group "service" contents of both tables will be send with the correct topics.

 #### 4.8.3 Delivering data from local data files

 The technique can be applied to all data sets which are readable by MagPy2.0.
-Before continuing make sure that this is working.
+The only thing to do is to specify the directory, file name structure and upload rate within sensors.cfg.
+The upload rate, 120 seconds in the example below, hereby defines the time period at which the file structure is tested for new data.
+If no new data is found it will just send the last existing value.
+Otherwise it will send all new data since the last upload.
+The first field, SensorID, should contain a unique name like XXXadjustedmin, the second field needs to specify the directory, where to find data files.
+The protocol is "IMfile" and the field after the protocol need to contain the file extension, *.min in the example below.

+        XXXadjustedmin,/home/USER/Cloud/Data,-,-,-,-,active,None,120,1,IMfile,*.min,-,0001,-,-,-,magnetism,-

+In case you are using a subdirectory structure like /toplevel/year/month/*.min then please insert '/toplevel' within the directory field and a file identifier like '**/*.min'.
+For an additional data source like one-second *.sec data you will have to add a separate line into sensors.cfg.
+Please note: this technique always reads the last two files within the directory structure according to their creation data.
+Then it extracts data related to the expected coverage of the upload rate.

+#### 4.8.4 Running and testing MQTT publication on the BGS INTERMAGNET server

+After finishing the martas_init command, a starting script is generated and scheduled to be started in crontab.
+You can now start it manually for testing:

+       cd ~/.martas
+       bash runmartas.sh start

+Using basic mosquitto commands you can test the data transmission.
+In the following example we are testing submissions to the Test Observatory channel.
+Please again replace the three occurrences of XXX with you lower case observatory code i.e. wic  and replace PASSWD with the password you git from BGS.

+        mosquitto_sub -h gin-mqtt-staging.bgs.ac.uk -t impf/XXX/# -u XXX_r -P PASSWD -p 8883 -v -d -i XXX

+When you are finished with that you can start data submission as outlined in 4.8.2 or 4.8.3.
+You will receive the data structure you send in std.out.
+You might also want to activate debug : True within the martas.cfg file for more detailed information on delivery.

 ## 5. MARCOS